Kid-Bayou/MultiFile/README.md

   - `POST /files`: Uploads a new file.
   - `DELETE /files/:id`: Deletes a file.
   - `PUT /files/:id`: Updates file information.
-- Use MVC Architecture.
+- Used MVC Architecture.
-- Use Sequelize ORM.
+- Used Sequelize ORM.

 ## Linking Front-End and Back-End
 - Used Axios in the React application to communicate with the backend.